-[intro]Pittsburgh Lent Fish Sandwich is a monster of a fish sandwich done up in the Pittsburgh sandwich way.
-It is the perfect fish sandwich to have on Fridays during Lent.
-A recipe from Seduction in the Kitchen.
+[intro]Pittsburgh Lent Fish Sandwich is a monster of a fish sandwich.
+It’s done up in the Pittsburgh fish sandwich way.
+It has piled on layers of toppings that you will devour.

 As you can tell by many of my recipes, I am proud to be from Pittsburgh.
 Do I miss it?
 Yes, I do, every day I do admit I wish I was back there.

 Pittsburgh is so very different than Cleveland.
 Pittsburgh has that something special about it.
 I have said in a few of my Pittsburgh recipes that “The ‘Burgh” has amazing culinary creations.